Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Banner1.png)

 The latest repository for the Repair Modules for the NESRevival Project.
-Preserved and Inhereted by the Original Authors. <br>
+Preserved and Inhereted to Alchme/Guardians_Projects from Merlin Shaw.
+Who was our Original Developer. <br>
 Completely Redesigning the NES Power Module to Reduce Noise and EMI.
 Overall improving the design for the future foward~! <br>

 Project Guardian is a Design Partner, and has these available for sell.  <br> https://www.ebay.ca/sch/i.html?_nkw=&_armrs=1&_from=&_ipg=&_ssn=The.modder <br>